youzan/SigmaTableViewModel/README.md

 <img src="https://github.com/youzan/SigmaTableViewModel/blob/master/images/manager.png" width="300">

 2 kinds of users will use this UI, manager and employee.
-Manager can see all above rows, and employee can only see some of them, like
+Manager can see all above rows, while employee can only see some of them, like

 <img src="https://github.com/youzan/SigmaTableViewModel/blob/master/images/employee.png" width="300">